PufferByte/kddmi/README.md

-(KDD 2026) MISS is a method for directly estimating mutual information between a continuous time series and a temporal event sequence.
+(KDD 2026 research track) MISS is a method for directly estimating mutual information between a continuous time series and a temporal event sequence.
 It provides a normalized dependence score that measures how much the event sequence helps explain the signal, without requiring a neural network model.

 ## Links